CPSSD/MDFS/README.md

 # MDFS [![Build Status](https://travis-ci.com/CPSSD/MDFS.svg?token=ZNLEp9wQPE3kma4CBH8m&branch=master)](https://travis-ci.com/CPSSD/MDFS)
 Massively Distributed File System

+## Repository Layout
+There are three pieces of software contained within the MDFS repository: the metadata service, the storage node and the client for interacting with the two services.
+There are currently separate clients for interacting with the two services but these will eventually be merged.

 ## Setup
 ### Testing
 Before testing, run the entire setup using ``go run testing_files/testing_init.go && go run storagenode/config/stnode_init.go && go run mdservice/config/mdservice_init.go``.
 This will create the necessary folder structure ``$HOME/.testing_files/``.
 The test files will be copied to this location.
 This will also set up the neccessary files as mentioned below.